-The role of the international manager with regard to the environment of international business; topics include international management, international marketing, cross-cultural management, and the role of multinational
+The role of the international manager with regard to the environment of international business; topics include international management, international marketing, cross-cultural management, and the role of multinational corporations.
+Prerequisites: BMAL 241, BMAL 251, BMAL 261, and ECON 221.

 BMAL 382 Globalization/Cultural Sensitivity